didaktio/beautilites/README.md

 Everything is commented and strong-typed.
 Very handy is the naming convention of methods specific to data types; for example, all string manipulation function names begin with `str`.
 Your code editors intellisense will present a popup as soon as you type 'str', and you'll be able to quickly select the required function.
 The same goes for objects, e.g., `objCamelifyKeys`.

 ### Popular Functions
-`countryToCode` Convert a country full name to its ISO two- or three-letter code./ `getCurrency` Get useful information about a currency such as the symbol, plural name, and decimal points./ `genId` Generate a strong ID.
-Crypto will be used if it's available, e.g., in Node.js./ `wait` A simple promise which resolves after a defined number of seconds./ `paramOptionsToString` Convert a key-value parameter map to an API-friendly string./ `strSnakeToCamel` Convert snake (or underscore_casing) case string to camelCase./ `isDomainOrURL` Check whether a string is a domain or a URL./ `strCapitalise` Capitalise the first letter of a string./ `objOmitProp` Omit specific properties from an object by key names./ `objIsEqual` Compare two objects for equality./ `objKeyFromValue` Get a property's key name from it's value./ `objFlatten` Completely flatten an object, regardless of nesting./ `objArrDeepMerge` Merge objects and the contained arrays./ [Typescript] `LiteralUnion` Combine literal types with non-literals, thereby avoiding linting and compile errors./ [Typescript] `Omit` Omit a property from an interface using its key./ [Typescript] `OmitKey` Omit a non-typed property from an interface./ [Typescript] `DeepOptional` Make all properties at every of an interface optional./
+`countryToCode` Convert a country full name to its ISO two- or three-letter code.\
+`getCurrency` Get useful information about a currency such as the symbol, plural name, and decimal points.\
+`genId` Generate a strong ID.
+Crypto will be used if it's available, e.g., in Node.js.\
+`wait` A simple promise which resolves after a defined number of seconds.\
+`paramOptionsToString` Convert a key-value parameter map to an API-friendly string.\
+`strSnakeToCamel` Convert snake (or underscore_casing) case string to camelCase.\
+`isDomainOrURL` Check whether a string is a domain or a URL.\
+`strCapitalise` Capitalise the first letter of a string.\
+`objOmitProp` Omit specific properties from an object by key names.\
+`objIsEqual` Compare two objects for equality.\
+`objKeyFromValue` Get a property's key name from it's value.\
+`objFlatten` Completely flatten an object, regardless of nesting.\
+`objArrDeepMerge` Merge objects and the contained arrays.\
+[Typescript] `LiteralUnion` Combine literal types with non-literals, thereby avoiding linting and compile errors.\
+[Typescript] `Omit` Omit a property from an interface using its key.\
+[Typescript] `OmitKey` Omit a non-typed property from an interface.\
+[Typescript] `DeepOptional` Make all properties at every of an interface optional.\

 ### Real-world Usage